Leave salary received at the time of retirement/ leaving job

 Leave salary/ leave encashment calculator

-Your employing organisation may allow you various types of leaves.
-The labor laws in India mandate certain organisations to allow minimum paid leaves in a year to their employees.
+Your employing organization may allow you various types of leaves.
+The labor laws in India mandate certain organizations to allow minimum paid leaves in a year to their employees.
 However, the employees don't need to avail of all the leaves in that particular year.
 Employees may avail such leaves, or in case the leaves are not availed, then such leaves may:

 • Lapse